 Since we’ve visited, the park has introduced a timed entry requirement, where you’ll need to reserve your visit ahead of time.
 Beginning October 2022, the Bureau of Land Management instituted timed reservations for vehicle entry to the Scenic Drive between 8am and 5pm.
 The scenic drive is most of the park, so if you’re visiting… you’ll need to get one of these tickets.

 With over 30 hikes, Red Rock Canyon offers trails for everyone from the beginner to the expert.
-If you’re short on time, hike the Ash Spring Trail.
+If you’re short on time, hike the Ash Spring Trail or visit the Pine Creek Canyon.
 Before heading out, grab a map at the Visitor Center (open from 9am-4:30pm daily).

 3. Death Valley National Park